umdio/umdio/README.md

 ###Notes:
 - Security:
-  - We should thoroughly test our system's security from the beginning, and have evidence that we are secure - that way, more people can trust us with their data!
+  - Right now, all the data is public.
+Before we have any secure data, we should do an audit.
-  - Eventually, a single API for UMD data is much less vulnerable than a thousand separate databases everywhere - do it right once, enforce it strictly, then you only have one thing to worry about.
-Defense in depth, lock everything tight.
-Open is more secure than closed, because you have more eyes on it.
+  - Eventually, a single API for UMD data is more secure than a hundred separate databases - do it right once, and then it's only one thing to keep track of.